Talaris Therapeutics (NASDAQ:TALS) Shares Gap Down to $13.72

-Shares of Talaris Therapeutics, Inc. (NASDAQ:TALS) gapped down prior to trading on Tuesday .
+Shares of Talaris Therapeutics, Inc. (NASDAQ:TALS) gapped down before the market opened on Tuesday .
 The stock had previously closed at $13.72, but opened at $13.00.
-Talaris Therapeutics shares last traded at $13.27, with a volume of 339 shares.
+Talaris Therapeutics shares last traded at $13.27, with a volume of 339 shares trading hands.

-A number of equities analysts have recently issued reports on TALS shares.
-Morgan Stanley started coverage on Talaris Therapeutics in a research note on Tuesday, June 1st.
-They issued an “overweight” rating and a $35.00 price target on the stock.
-Guggenheim started coverage on Talaris Therapeutics in a research report on Tuesday, June 1st.
+A number of research analysts recently weighed in on the company.
+Morgan Stanley assumed coverage on Talaris Therapeutics in a research report on Tuesday, June 1st.
+They set an “overweight” rating and a $35.00 price objective for the company.
+Evercore ISI reaffirmed a “buy” rating and set a $35.00 price objective on shares of Talaris Therapeutics in a research report on Tuesday, August 17th.
+SVB Leerink initiated coverage on Talaris Therapeutics in a research report on Tuesday, June 1st.
+They set an “outperform” rating and a $21.00 price objective for the company.
+Zacks Investment Research downgraded Talaris Therapeutics from a “hold” rating to a “sell” rating in a research note on Wednesday, August 18th.
+Finally, Guggenheim initiated coverage on Talaris Therapeutics in a research note on Tuesday, June 1st.
 They set a “buy” rating and a $26.00 target price on the stock.
-Evercore ISI reiterated a “buy” rating and set a $35.00 target price on shares of Talaris Therapeutics in a research report on Tuesday, August 17th.
-SVB Leerink started coverage on Talaris Therapeutics in a research report on Tuesday, June 1st.
-They set an “outperform” rating and a $21.00 target price on the stock.
-Finally, Zacks Investment Research downgraded Talaris Therapeutics from a “hold” rating to a “sell” rating in a research report on Wednesday, August 18th.
-One equities research analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $29.25.
+One investment analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, Talaris Therapeutics presently has an average rating of “Buy” and a consensus price target of $29.25.

-Several hedge funds have recently modified their holdings of the company.
-Morgan Stanley bought a new stake in shares of Talaris Therapeutics in the second quarter worth about $269,000.
-Woodline Partners LP bought a new stake in shares of Talaris Therapeutics in the second quarter worth about $3,028,000.
-Zimmer Partners LP bought a new stake in shares of Talaris Therapeutics in the second quarter worth about $343,000.
-Logos Global Management LP bought a new stake in shares of Talaris Therapeutics in the second quarter worth about $7,461,000.
-Finally, Caas Capital Management LP bought a new stake in shares of Talaris Therapeutics in the second quarter worth about $1,322,000.
-0.02% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+Aisling Capital Management LP purchased a new position in shares of Talaris Therapeutics in the 2nd quarter worth $10,032,000.
+Bank of New York Mellon Corp purchased a new position in shares of Talaris Therapeutics in the 2nd quarter worth $246,000.
+Citadel Advisors LLC purchased a new position in shares of Talaris Therapeutics in the 2nd quarter worth $38,146,000.
+Logos Global Management LP purchased a new position in shares of Talaris Therapeutics in the 2nd quarter worth $7,461,000.
+Finally, FMR LLC purchased a new position in shares of Talaris Therapeutics in the 2nd quarter worth $881,000.
+Hedge funds and other institutional investors own 0.02% of the company’s stock.

 Talaris Therapeutics, Inc operates as a late-clinical stage cell therapy company in the United States.
 The company engages in developing a method of allogeneic hematopoietic stem cell transplantation to transform the standard of care in solid organ transplantation and severe autoimmune diseases, as well as severe non-malignant blood, immune, and metabolic disorders.